 The wheels and tyres are designed to cope with the rough and tumble of the daily commute and weekend leisure rides.
 There are two wheel size options available on the Motus – 26″ for the smaller frame versions and 28″ / 700c for the larger frames.

-Wheels are 36h alloy rims with sealed bearing hubs and quick release squewers, and the tyres are Mitas 700C x 42 with reflective stripe and puncture protection.
+The wheels are 36h alloy rims with sealed bearing hubs and quick-release skewers, and the tyres are Mitas 700C x 42 with reflective stripe and puncture protection.

 Finishing kit and accessories

 The Raleigh Motus low step comes with a raft of useful accessories including full-length front and rear mudguards, a sturdy pannier rack and a very stable frame-mounted kickstand.
 There is also a bell and reflectors.

 The saddle is a comfy Selle Royal Milo, and there are also ergonomic handlebar grips to add to the relaxed riding position.